Chapter 2:

 I patted myself down, revealing that I still had everything on me.

-My Lucky Strike and my full flask in my inner pocket.
+My Lucky Strike and my full flask are in my inner pocket.

 The right pocket had my pocket watch and MP3 player, and in the left one was where my notebook, pen, and pencil sat.

-I donned a dark-blue suit and tie with my whitish-yellow dress shirt.
-I wore a trench coat over my clothes.
+Of course, I wasn’t buck-ass naked.
+I am donning a dark-blue suit and tie with my whitish-yellow dress shirt with a trench coat over my clothes.
 A cowboy hat rests upon my head, and red-tinted sunglasses cover my eyes.
 A pair of black loafers covered my feet.

 I unbuttoned my coat and threw flips back.